yojiwatanabe/TSC-Ferret/README.md

 ### Filters
 There are three available filters in TSCS.
 These filters can be used to output data with only the desired ip or repository.

- #### Repository filter
+#### Repository Filter
 For getting data based on repository, user can make a text file (.txt) with a single repository per line.
 For example, if the user needs the data related to `atst01nix001` and `aprd01nix001` repositories, the text file would look like:
 ```
 atst01nix001
 aprd01nix001